-McDonald’s isn’t going to attract new consumers with a kale, quinoa or goji berries
+McDonald’s probably isn’t going to attract new consumers with a kale, quinoa or goji berries

-I don’t have the data and McDonald’s is probably still calculating whether or not their healthy options are making a difference in their bottom line.
+I don’t have the data and McDonald’s is still calculating whether or not their healthy options are making a difference in their bottom line.
 Are they really bringing in any new customers with the kale salad?
 I doubt it.
-Unless I have not eaten in days and am stranded at a horrible rest-stop on the turnpike, I will not eat McDonalds.
-I think it would be interesting to see how many people are actually going to McDonalds that wouldn’t normally go because of “healthier” options that aren’t really healthy.
-I have a feeling that the people who are already eating kale don’t want to eat McDonald’s kale.
+Unless I have not eaten in days and am stranded at a horrible rest-stop on a roadtrip, I will not eat McDonalds.
+I think it would be interesting to see how many people are actually going to McDonalds that wouldn’t normally go because of “healthier” options (that aren’t really healthy).
+I have a feeling the people who are already eating kale don’t want to eat McDonald’s kale.

 Who takes responsibility?
 The consumer or the business?